Better Languages Translation Agency origins

 With the emergence of China sourcing for clothing labels, we started to work directly with our first label translation client based in Hong Kong in the early 1990s.
 Faxed orders would arrive overnight, and we could process label orders for start of Chinese business the following day.
 This was, and still is, very time efficient for our clients, as they could send orders up to end of day their time, and have a response for start of business the next day, only these days work is processed electronically and we actively discourage clients from sending work by fax, as you get much clearer information by e-mail.

-From 1993 the business was bought by Hilary Charman, who worked first as a sole trader, and then as a partnership with Beatriz Hunter, who took over the day to day running of the agency, and eventually purchased it in 2000.
+In 1993 Hillary Charman acquired the translation agency.
+She worked first as a sole trader, and then in partnership with Beatriz Hunter.
+Bea took over the day to day running of the agency, and eventually purchased it in 2000.
 At the time the business mainly specialised in care label translations for the retail sector, and translated into around 40 languages on a regular basis.
 Translators were still predominantly UK based, and members of one of the two UK translators bodies, the Chartered Institute of Linguists or the Institute of Translation and Interpreting.

 Mike Hunter joined the business in 2000, and started to make changes to the way the business operated.
 Internet developments had been allowing the agency to send and receive work by e-mail for some time, even though download speeds were slow.
 We remember receiving large engineering drawings for translation which could take up to an hour to download, with dial up broadband, you would be looking at the clock, checking progress, and hoping it would finish downloading before the session timed out!
 The advent of broadband has thankfully changed all that.

 The business started to recruit a wider range of linguists, including in-country translators in a growing number of countries.
-One of the constant industry debates is about the merits of translators being based in countries using the source or target language.
+A constant translation industry debate is the relative merit of whether a translator should be based in a country using the source or target language.
 When recruiting translators we always look at level of understanding of both source and target languages, as well as any specialist expertise.

 4 years in Spain followed by growth in the UK